Amiton7/Tri-Bench/README.md

 # Tri-Bench

-This repo contains the data and code for **Tri-Bench: Stress-Testing VLM Reliability on Spatial Reasoning under Camera Tilt and Object Interference** (AAAI 2026 TrustAgent workshop).
+This repository contains the data and code for **Tri-Bench: Stress-Testing VLM Reliability on Spatial Reasoning under Camera Tilt and Object Interference** (AAAI 2026 TrustAgent workshop).

 **Paper:** (link to be added)